apache/beam/learning/prompts/code-explaination/03_io_bigquery.md

 ```

 Response:
-This code reads messages from a [PubSub](https://cloud.google.com/pubsub) subscription `input_subscription` using the `ReadFromPubSub`, processes them and writes the resulting collection to a PubSub topic `output_topic` using the `WriteToPubSub` transform.
+This code reads messages from a [PubSub](https://cloud.google.com/pubsub) subscription `input_subscription` using the `ReadFromPubSub`, processes them, and writes the resulting collection to a PubSub topic `output_topic` using the `WriteToPubSub` transform.

 PubSub is currently supported only in streaming pipelines.